 Modern science ignored fathers for decades.
-The neuroscience of how motherhood impacts women has been documented across a handful of studies, and thousands of papers have been published that detail how it impacts women psychologically, socially, and biochemically.
-But, until recently, we weren’t even sure that having children makes men happy—let alone how neuroscience figures into it all.
+Thousands of papers have been published that detail how motherhood impacts women psychologically, socially, and biochemically.
+But, until recently, we weren’t even sure that having children makes men happy, let alone how neuroscience figures into it all.
 Even now, as more researchers are taking an interest in the male experience of family, undisputed facts remain few and far between.
-“There’s some conflicting work out there,” explains Margaret Kerr, a psychologist who studies the emotional experiences of parents at the University of Wisconsin-Madison.
+“There’s some conflicting work out there,” explains Margaret Kerr, Ph.D., a psychologist who studies the emotional experiences of parents at the University of Wisconsin-Madison.
 “Some say overall life satisfaction declines, others that it stays the same, and some work says it increases.
-So… that’s not super helpful.”
+So…that’s not super helpful.”

 There was a non-cultural reason for the initial misconception.
-Males contribute to child-rearing in only about five percent of mammalian species, mostly rodents and New World monkeys, like capuchins and marmosets.
-Because scientists have never met a rodent they didn’t want to slice into thin slices, much of the best work on how fatherhood changes mammalian brain structures comes from experiments on Prairie Voles (Microtus ochrogaster), which happen to be some of nature’s most attentive fathers.
+Males contribute to childrearing in only about 5% of mammalian species, mostly rodents and New World monkeys like capuchins and marmosets.
+Because scientists have never met a rodent they didn’t want to slice, much of the best work on how fatherhood changes mammalian brain structures comes from experiments on Prairie Voles (Microtus ochrogaster), which happen to be some of nature’s most attentive fathers.

-Studies have shown that, when a Prairie Vole is born, new neurons sprout up in its proud father’s hippocampus, a brain region involved in learning and memory, and those neurons grow surplus dendritic spines, which help brain cells connect with one another.
+Studies have shown that, when a Prairie Vole is born, new neurons sprout up in its proud father’s hippocampus, a brain region involved in learning and memory.
+Those neurons grow surplus dendritic spines, which help brain cells connect with one another.
 Both of these changes probably exist to help papa voles identify and remember their offspring.

-It’s trickier to track structural changes in the human brain, but neurobiologist James Rilling, who studies the anthropology of fatherhood at Emory College, is trying.
+It’s trickier to track structural changes in the human brain, but neurobiologist James Rilling, Ph.D., who studies the anthropology of fatherhood at Emory College, is trying.
 In 2014, Rilling and colleagues hooked a group of fathers and non-fathers up to an fMRI brain scanner.
-When they showed the men photographs of toddlers, the fathers’ brains activated in the regions dedicated to reward processing—non-fathers, less so.
+When they showed the men photographs of toddlers, the fathers’ brains activated in the regions dedicated to reward processing — non-fathers, less so.
 When the researchers showed the men sexually provocative images, however, non-fathers’ brains outshined fathers’ brains on the fMRI readout.
-Whatever is going on in fathers’ brains, this study suggests that it impacts a man’s priorities— tamping down desires for sexual conquest and replacing interest in cooing at toddlers.
+Whatever is going on in fathers’ brains, this study suggests that it impacts a man’s priorities — tamping down desires for sexual conquest and replacing interest in cooing at toddlers.

 “People traditionally thought oxytocin was just a maternal hormone,” Rilling says.
 “Now it’s becoming clear that it’s involved in paternal caregiving as well.”

-Gettler’s research suggests that fathers with lower testosterone (and higher levels of prolactin, yet another hormone involved fatherhood) are more likely to soothe crying babies and engage with their children.
-He has also found that fathers who take the most active roles in childcare have lower testosterone levels—although men with exceedingly low T may suffer depression, and consequently take on fewer childcare responsibilities.
+Gettler’s research suggests that fathers with lower testosterone (and higher levels of prolactin, yet another hormone involved in fatherhood) are more likely to soothe crying babies and engage with their children.
+He has also found that fathers who take the most active roles in childcare have lower testosterone levels — although men with exceedingly low T may suffer depression and take on fewer childcare responsibilities.
 “There is a sweet spot in the middle for dads’ testosterone that helps facilitate nurturant, sensitive caregiving,” Gettler says.

 This desire to engage with one’s children may be why involved fathers tend to have more positive psychological outcomes than non-resident or less present dads.
-Fathers who do not live with their kids have lower earnings on average, and are more likely to struggle with depression.
-For non-resident dads fatherhood is often many, many emotional valleys; precious few peaks.
+Fathers who do not live with their kids have lower earnings on average and are more likely to struggle with depression.
+For non-resident dads, fatherhood is often many, many emotional valleys with precious few peaks.

 “Emotionally, becoming a father certainly brings great joy, but the nature of the relationship with the child’s mother can have a big impact on how fathers feel about fathering and how involved they will be,” says Carlson, who has studied the consequences of childbearing outside of marriage as part of the Fragile Families Study.
 “The more that a father identifies with the father role early on, the more he is shown to be involved and engaged as a father over time.”

 The early emotional downsides of fatherhood can be compounded by a handful of stark postnatal realities.
-Both men and women tend to struggle with intimacy after they become parents, and argue more often.
+Both men and women tend to struggle with intimacy after they become parents, and they argue more often.
 They get less sleep, experience higher levels of stress and, with mom benched, dad often needs to pick up the slack around the house.
-It doesn’t help that sex isn’t happening at all in those first few weeks—and, in some cases, quite a while after that.
+It doesn’t help that sex isn’t happening at all in those first few weeks — and, in some cases, quite a while after that.

-“It’s important for couples, including dads, to realize that most people struggle, particularly after the first child,” William Bradford Wilcox, sociologist and director of the National Marriage Project at the University of Virginia, told Fatherly.
+“It’s important for couples, including dads, to realize that most people struggle, particularly after the first child,” says William Bradford Wilcox, Ph.D., sociologist and director of the National Marriage Project at the University of Virginia.
 “A dad’s struggle is not an indicator that he’s doing badly.
-It’s just a natural side-effect of becoming a dad.
+It’s just a natural side effect of becoming a dad.
 His relationship with mom is changing.”